Asrasadik/100xdevs-Cohort/Week 2/readme.md

 - it includes additional features which are not part of ecmascript
 - ex DOM which is not defined by ECMAScript
 - some more ex like setTimeout, fs.readFile these are introduced by browsers and node.js on top of ecmaScript thats why its called as web API.
+- popular engines of js are V8(Google), spidermonkey(firefox) these engines/compilers are not necessarily be written in js but they are written in c, rust